Hoopla tips off August 8th in

 We hope you will join us at the grand-daddy of all Oregon 3x3 events this August!

-Hoopla's team registration deadline for Hoopla XX has been extended to Sunday, July 22nd.
-This is a FIRM deadline.
-The team registration deadlines for the USA Basketball Qualifying and Kona Ice 2x2 Tourneys is Wednesday, August 1.
+Hoopla's team registration deadline for Hoopla XXII is Tuesday, July 21st.
+The team registration deadlines for the USA Basketball Qualifying and Kona Ice 2x2 Tourneys is Tuesday, July 28th.

 You bet - as long as you don't try to play on more than one team in any one division!
+Playing on two teams in the same division is NOT allowed.
 Some of our more die-hard Hoopla players play on 3, 4 or more teams, but only provided those teams are in different divisions.
-In such cases, if you notify Hoopla at firstname.lastname@example.org on or before the Team Registration deadline, Hoopla will do it's best -- without any guarantees -- to avoid game time conflicts on Saturday...
+In such cases, if you notify Hoopla at email@example.com on or before the Team Registration deadline, Hoopla will do it's best -- without any guarantees -- to avoid game time conflicts on Saturday...
 Sunday, we can make no guarantees - but often things somehow "work out."
 It is best for entire teams to not play in multiple divisions because avoiding schedule conflicts can not be guaranteed...
 But individuals definitely can, and have, played on multiple teams for years.

 Every team is guaranteed a minimum of four games; usually three during pool play on Saturday and at least one during our single-elimination bracket play on Sunday.
 Getting to play 5 or 6 games is not uncommon at Hoopla.

-At Hoopla, the winners, runners-up and third place teams all get prizes.
+At Hoopla, the winner and runner-up teams all get prizes.

-In addition, Hoopla XX is awarding up to $5,000 in prize money purses to a few select elite adult divisions, as follows:
+In addition, Hoopla XXI is awarding prize money purses to a few select elite adult divisions, as follows:

 $1,000 - Men's Open Division ($100 in prize money per team up to a total of $1,000)